European stocks end choppy day up, led by miners

-London-listed base-metals miners including Antofagasta (ANTO.L), Kazakhmys (KAZ.L) and Rio Tinto (RIO.L) led the move higher, all up more than 7 percent, while the STOXX Europe 600 Basic Resources index .SXPP rose 5.4 percent.
+London-listed base-metals miners including Antofagasta , Kazakhmys and Rio Tinto led the move higher, all up more than 7 percent, while the STOXX Europe 600 Basic Resources index rose 5.4 percent.

 Buoying the sector, down heavily this year but on course to snap a 7-month losing run, was news the manufacturing sector in China, the world's biggest metals consumer, had expanded slightly in October after three months of contraction.